Billing Resolution Specialist

 Plano.
 TX

-Horace Mann is seeking a detail-oriented and customer-focused Senior Billing Resolution Specialist to support billing operations across Individual Supplemental and Group Products.
-In this role, you will review, evaluate, and process billing changes and premium receivables while ensuring accuracy, compliance, and an exceptional customer experience.
+Horace Mann is seeking a customer-focused and detail-oriented Billing Resolution Specialist to support billing operations for our Individual Supplemental and Group Insurance products.
+In this role, you will evaluate billing inquiries, process premium transactions, and resolve complex billing issues while ensuring compliance with company standards and business rules.

 Key Responsibilities